 Cinnamon Phase Black Bear Hide Rug for Sale

-Beautiful full body Black Bear rug with claws and head intact.
+This gorgeous full body Black Bear rug has its claws and head intact.
 The mouth is open.
-This beautiful rug has double felted edges in brown and a black denim backing with padding.
-The fur is thick, soft and in keeping with the cinnamon phase with striking white coloration on the front shoulders.
-The rug measures 65" from the nose to tip of the tail and 64" wide from front paw to front paw.
-The craftsmanship and detailing of this rug earn our highest taxidermy quality rating of "Premier."
-This is a perfect accent piece for your trophy room, hunting cabin, or office.
+This rug has double felted edges in brown and cream.
+The fur is thick, soft and in keeping with the cinnamon phase.
+The rug measures 68" from the nose to tip of the tail and 69" wide from front paw to front paw.
+The craftsmanship and detailing of this rug earn our highest taxidermy quality rating of Premier.
+This is a perfect accent piece for in front of your fireplace or in your trophy room, hunting cabin, or office.

 Scientific Name: Ursus americanus

 Size: 68" long x 69" wide

 Ships for free!

 Many states have prohibitions on the purchase of black bear parts, including rugs.
 It is the responsibility of the buyer to check the laws pertaining to the purchase of black bear parts in their state.